poezio/poezio/doc/source/configuration.rst

         account on a server.
 This is optional and useful only for some features, like room administration or nickname registration.
-        The :term:`server` option will be ignored if you specify a JID (Jabber id) It should be in the form nickname@server.tld
+        The :term:`server` option will be ignored if you specify a JID (Jabber id) It should be in the form nickname@server.tld or nickname@server.tld/resource

     custom_host